|

 ethologist Tinbergen used crude 'models' of

-investigate which features of male and female sticklebacks elicited
+sticklebacks to investigate which features of male and female

 Male sticklebacks: